ltskinner/critical-path-nlp/README.md

 # critical-path-nlp
 Tools for adapting universal language models to specifc tasks

-Please note these are not tools for hyper parameter tuning.
+Please note this tool is designed for rapid prototyping - not brute force hyperparameter tuning.
-Rather, these are tools for rapid prototyping to figure out the best model in the best problem frame for the task at hand.

 Adapted from: [Google's BERT](https://github.com/google-research/bert)